embrace-io/embrace-docs/content/ios/integration/linking-embrace.md

 Embrace binary is distributed in an already signed format.

 {{< image src="/docs/images/ios-embed-framework.png" alt="Using the General tab" title="General tab" caption="Using the General tab to configure embedding the Embrace framework" width="736" height="491" >}}

+For Apple TV targets repeat the above steps using the Embrace framework found in the `tvos` folder.

 At this point you've completed the manual integration of Embrace.
 You can now import the Embrace module into your application and perform a test build to make